ygrebnov/ebcdic/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the BSD-style license.
 See the [LICENSE](LICENSE) file for details.